DEKRA-Cybersecurity/MAS-Preloaded-Apps-Scripts/README.md

 Inside the project, exists a configuration variables file (`/config/methods_config.yml`) that can be modified to set your preferences.
 These variables include the export format (xlxs or csv), the use of semgrep during test case execution and the database name.
 It is important to specify the Android version of the device you are going to analyze (you must choose between 13 or 14 in the `androidVersion` parameter), depending on the version you choose, the script will consider a different set of permissions.
 Before executing the analysis, it is essential to adjust these variables to your desired values.

+If the applications to be scanned belong to a mobile device, it is necessary to fill in the information from the configuration file (`/config/methods_config.yml`).
+Within this file, there is an object called "metadata" where you must specify the brand, device, name, version_release, ID, version_incremental, type, and tags.
+If the analysis is performed on a device image, this data will be automatically extracted from the image.

 Then, analysis can be initiated.
 To proceed, store the image of the application or set of applications and execute the file run.sh using the following command:

 - In case a device image will be analysed, run: